Disclose - Cost of Services

 Before you receive any money relating to your business, you must ensure there is a written service agreement in place that acknowledges the trust arrangement and sets out the terms under which you receive the advance fees and how you will hold and disburse them.

 Fee restrictions (mortgage brokers)

 The Real Estate Act Rules (Rules) state a mortgage brokerage must not charge, collect, or attempt to collect a fee from a person for assisting the person to obtain a mortgage from a lender until you meet the following conditions:

 - the lender has given a written commitment to fund the mortgage which has been accepted by the borrower, and the commitment has been provided to the borrower or the borrower’s associate, and

-- the person receives an initial disclosure and at least two business days have passed since the person received it, or the person has waived the time period for delivery as required by the Fair Trading Act.
+- the person receives an initial disclosure and at least two business days have passed since the person received it, or the person has waived the time period for delivery as required by the Consumer Protection Act.